JorPV/Mantel-dashboard-dco/README.md

-# Mantel-dashboard-dco
+# Mantel_project Dashboard Warehouse
 Dashboard for Mantel's distribution centre.
+A dashboard I've build during my period working at Mantel for its warehouse, following the desing of the ux designer.
+For this project we use the data of three different secctions of the warehouse.
+Every 5 seconds the dashboard switch to show a different section dashboard.
+All data is asynchronously updated every 45 seconds.